351 Railroad Avenue,

 2 people favorited this theater

-A pioneering entertainment center, the California Theater was built before the Oakland Grand Lake (1926), Oakland Fox (1928), San Jose Fox (1927), the SF Curran (1922), the SF Golden Gate (1922), the Lafayette Park (1941), the Berkeley Oaks (1926), the SF Castro (1922) and the SF Orpheum (1926).
+A pioneering entertainment center, the California Theatre was built before the Oakland Grand Lake (1926), Oakland Fox (1928), San Jose Fox (1927), the SF Curran (1922), the SF Golden Gate (1922), the Lafayette Park (1941), the Berkeley Oaks (1926), the SF Castro (1922) and the SF Orpheum (1926).

-At 6:45 PM, on Tuesday, May 4th, 1920, the California Theater opened its doors for the first time and hosted a gala event.
-The theater cost $65,000 to build, and was a landmark for Pittsburg, showing the best in Hollywood films and booking entertaining vaudeville acts.
+At 6:45 PM, on Tuesday, May 4th, 1920, the California Theatre opened its doors for the first time and hosted a gala event.
+The theatre cost $65,000 to build, and was a landmark for Pittsburg, showing the best in Hollywood films and booking entertaining vaudeville acts.
 There was a constant supply of live performances available, and was a stomping ground for many performers in, among others, the Fox vaudeville circuit.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.